-- 2. Scales - a) The weigh-ins for both the rural and provincial competitions shall be held on the first day of the competition.
-It will be the only weigh-in of the competition. - b) The ASAA will follow the weigh-in procedures as outlined in the WCL rulebook. - c) See the WCL rulebook regarding weight loss by an athlete and the discipline for athletes and coaches involved in such behaviour.
-The ASAA does not tolerate inappropriate methods of weight loss. - d) All athletes must have their arms and shoulders exposed for the skin check
+- ii.
+The weigh-ins for both the rural and Provincial competitions shall be held on the first day of the competition.
+It will be the only weigh-in of the competition. - iii.
+The ASAA will follow the weigh-in procedures as outlined in the WCL rulebook. - iv.
+See the WCL rulebook regarding weight loss by an athlete and the discipline for athletes and coaches involved in such behaviour.
+The ASAA does not tolerate inappropriate methods of weight loss. - v.
+All athletes must have their arms and shoulders exposed for the skin check